What are token swaps?

 Here are some of the most notable benefits of token swaps:

-Purchase any crypto token
+Purchase crypto tokens

-Token swaps help you widen your exposure to crypto assets even if you own just one crypto token.
+Token swaps help you widen your exposure to crypto assets, even if you own just one crypto token.
 For example, ETH holders can go to a CEX or DEX to exchange their tokens for wBTC, BNB, ENS, MATIC, USDT, and a long list of other tokens.
-This is especially useful if you’re investing in the crypto market as it helps reduce risk and volatility.
+This is especially useful if you're investing in the crypto market as it helps reduce risk and volatility.

 Access dApps across blockchains